-This plan should ideally complement and help to define the broader business strategy of a company.
+This plan should ideally complement and help define the company’s broader business strategy.
 Every component of technology management, from hardware and software to risk management, should be addressed by an IT strategist.
 You may visit this IT services company and other sites to concentrate on expanding your company.

 Who Are In-charge Of Gathering Business IT Inputs?

 A successful planning effort is impossible without support and involvement from the whole board.
 Regardless of who raises the need for IT planning first, the board or the (Chief Executive Officer) CEO, the board must support the choice to proceed and accept the final directions.
 As a board, its job is to create direction and work closely with the CEO on the credit union’s purpose, vision, and core values.